Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Discussion

-The methods we used for the respective examples as explained in the main text are procedures we found to work well for the respective systems.
-There is no guarantee that they are optimal for other simulated systems.
-However, we also propose a number of additional methods to evaluate the quality of the VAR model fit (SI, first section), to test the whiteness of the residuals (SI, second section), and an approach for improving the VAR estimation by denoising (SI, third section).
-We implemented and applied the latter method to our two example systems, which yielded similar results to those discussed above.
-While we expect these extended approaches to work in general, application-dependent procedures may be more efficient in specific cases.
+The general recipe provided above has been explicitly demonstrated for the two example systems in Sect. \ref{sec: application}, but it will also work for many other systems.
+There is no guaranty, however, that the implementation we chose is also the most optimal approach in a specific case with a considerably different model.
+Depending on the model at hand, users will need to reconsider how to introduce state noise, how to calibrate parameter noise levels, and how to constrain certain parameters when updating them.
+The small additions and variations applied in our two example systems in this regard showcase how the method may be adapted.
+Moreover, we also propose a number of additional methods to evaluate the quality of the VAR model fit (Appendix \ref{sec: VAReval}), to test the whiteness of the residuals (Appendix \ref{sec: whitenesstest}), and an approach to improve the VAR estimation by denoising (Appendix \ref{sec: denoising}).
+We implemented and applied the latter method to our two example systems, which yielded similar results to those discussed above (not shown).

 The fact that the result depends on the constraints on the parameter values is a desired property.
-For example, parameters in ESMs are often constrained by observations or by their physical meaning.
-Considering the 5-box model, we notice that even after 500 iteration steps we were not able to push $\lambda$ as close to 1 (Fig. \ref{fig: 5-boxmodel}b) as in the case of the double well system.
-This is likely due the fact that some parameters hit the boundaries of their restricted ranges (they become zero, see Fig. \ref{fig: 5-boxmodel}a), which might prevent the system from reaching an arbitrary degree of destabilization.
-Due to the possibility to combine our method with domain-specific constraints, and pick observables relevant in the real world, it can potentially be beneficial in exploring a range of climate change trajectories that are all constrained by observations and theory, but reveal worst-case scenarios in terms of climate tipping points.
+For example, parameters in complex climate models are often constrained by observations or by their physical meaning.
+Considering the five-box model, we notice that even after 500 iteration steps we were not able to push $\lambda$ as close to 1 (Fig. \ref{fig: 5-boxmodel_destabilization}b) as in the case of the double well system.
+This is likely due to the fact that some parameters hit the boundaries of their restricted ranges (they become zero, see Fig. \ref{fig: 5-boxmodel_destabilization}a), which might prevent the system from reaching an arbitrary degree of destabilization.
+In other words, one cannot always expect to be able to change the stability of a system’s fixed point, given a set of changeable parameters.
+Such a result is informative, since it points to structural limitations of a model (or, potentially, the real world) which cannot be overcome and which prevent tipping behavior.
+By integrating domain-specific constraints and real-world observables, our method enables the exploration of climate change trajectories that are consistent with observations and theory, yet expose possible worst-case tipping-point scenarios.